We all take our toasters for granted.

 After this, take the toaster back inside and see if it gets hot again.
 If the toaster is heating up, you have solved the issue!
 If the toaster is still not getting hot, you may need to clean it more thoroughly.

 There should be a tray or pan you can disconnect from a toaster.
 Remove this tray, wash it thoroughly, and set it aside to dry.
 While it is drying, you may want to use a wooden spoon to knock off some of the crud in the toaster that may not have come off when you were outside.

 Finally, now that you know that the toaster is clean, you can put it back together.
 If the toaster is working properly, you have solved the issue.
 If the toaster is still not working properly, you still do not know if it is a duck.
 It is time to move on to the next step.

 After this, you need to make sure the lever is working properly.
 There is a lever that you should have to push down to get the toaster to activate.
-If you are having a hard time getting the lever to go down, this could be the reason why the toaster is not working properly.
+If you are having a hard time getting the lever to go down, or if it isn’t popping back up, this could be the reason why the toaster is not working properly.

 Of course, the first reason why the lever might not go down is that the toaster is not plugged in.
 Again, make sure you plugged in the toaster after the last steps.
 Otherwise, the lever is not going to work properly.

 If the toaster is still plugged in but the lever is still not going down, then there could be an issue with the magnet inside the lever.
 Usually, the lever stays down because it is connected to a magnet that is activated when you push it down.

 Unfortunately this one is a trickier fix – often needing a professional to dismantle the toaster to access and replace the magnet.